gvwilson/sensibleadventures/cloudherd/new.md

 The patrol arrived back in Stale a few minutes later with its two prisoners, but without Kulbinder, who was combing the woods for other rangers.
 "Or that damn bird," one of the soldiers said.
-"I'm sorry, sir, I should have got an arrow off, but it was just so rotting quick."
+"I'm sorry, respected, I should have got an arrow off, but it was just so rotting quick."

 "Don't worry about it," Sergeant Dorbu said, clapping him on the